Skip to main content

 A command is a named action with a payload.

-Every model defines its own set of commands with typed parameters.
-A model that generates video from prompts might expose a set_prompt command.
-A model that accepts camera controls might expose move or rotate commands.
-The command names, parameter names, and parameter types are all specific to the model.
-Check the model’s page under Models to see what commands it supports and what each parameter expects.
+Every model defines its own commands with typed parameters.
+A prompt-driven model might expose set_prompt; a model with camera controls might expose move or rotate.
+Command names, parameter names, and types are all model-specific.

 Commands can only be sent when the connection is in the ready state.